Our Sixth Form sets an example to the rest of the school so be a responsible part of our learning community by adhering to the following policies.

 We hope that these strategies will show that we are supporting students who need help and allowing mature students to take more responsibility for their learning.
 We also want to make it clear that attendance is a key factor in success.

 What to do if Absent

 Reminder that students who are unable to make school must make sure they phone into the sick line (0208 724 1531) on the days they are sick and bring in a letter to confirm their absence on their first day back.
-Should the student have a medical appointment that is unable to be made outside of school hours the appointment card must be brought to Miss Campbell, Mrs Upton or Mrs Yeaman BEFORE the appointment.
-Emergency appointments which have no prior notice must have a card given to Miss Campbell, Mrs Upton or Mrs Yeaman on the students return to school.
+Should the student have a medical appointment that is unable to be made outside of school hours the appointment card must be brought to Miss Campbell, Mrs Evans or Mrs Yeaman BEFORE the appointment.
+Emergency appointments which have no prior notice must have a card given to Miss Campbell, Mrs Evans or Mrs Yeaman on the students return to school.